Improving as One

 In 2015, The Winchcombe School started to follow The Cornerstones Curriculum.
 By introducing it we felt that we were able to deliver an enriching, topic-based approach which provided a broad and balanced curriculum linked to the National Curriculum.

 In 2019, we began a comprehensive curriculum review.
 Based upon our developing visions and beliefs, we aimed to create a more knowledge rich, connected curriculum to help all our children to learn more, know more, and remember more.
 At the same time, we considered enrichment opportunities to build cultural capital, celebrate the diversity of our school community and foster our values.

 In reviewing our curriculum, we looked carefully at what we were teaching through the Cornerstones projects and made deliberate choices as to which parts we continued to use and which parts we adapted.
 Each subject area was analysed in terms of National Curriculum coverage, key knowledge (procedural, factual and conceptual) and the sequence of learning objectives.
 Connections were made within and across subjects, terms and year groups, with a strong focus on key vocabulary.

-Alongside this, subject leads are continuing to strengthen our curriculum through the development of Key Knowledge and Subject Milestones documents for each subject, based around central ‘Big Ideas’ taken from Cornerstones and related key aspects for each subject.
-These in turn will provide the criteria for our revised assessment systems and the key focus for learning.
-Knowledge organisers will be created to support pupils, parents and teachers in remembering key knowledge and making connections.
+Alongside this, subject leads have continued to strengthen our curriculum through the development of Key Knowledge and Subject Milestones documents for each subject.
+These now provide the criteria for our revised assessment systems and the key focus for learning.